 If a problem is identified, appropriate corrective action will be conducted in a timely manner by DDA.
 Trends will be monitored to identify systemic errors which will be corrected in collaboration with Medicaid.
 Claims entered into the system incorrectly will be corrected and the universe of paid claims that were processed using the incorrect information will be identified.
 In the rare event that a claim is not coded or paid correctly, DDA will adjust the claims accordingly and in a timely manner.

 ii.
 Remediation Data Aggregation

-Remediation-related Data Aggregation and Analysis (including trend identification) Responsible Party (check each that applies) Frequency of data aggregation and analysis: (check each that applies)
+Remediation-related Responsible Party (check Frequency of data

+Data Aggregation each that applies) aggregation and

+and Analysis analysis:

+(including trend (check each that

+identification) applies)

-□ State Medicaid Agency □ Weekly
+☐ State Medicaid Agency □ Weekly

-$\sqrt{\mathbf{Operating Agency}}$ □ Monthly
+Operating Agency □ Monthly